 →Can I include work experience that is not related to law in my personal statement?

 Yes, you can include work experience that is not directly related to law in your personal statement, as long as you can demonstrate how it has helped develop transferable skills that are relevant to the legal profession.
-For example, experience in customer service, communication, and teamwork can be highly valued in law firms and legal organizations.
+For example, experience in customer service, communication, and teamwork can be highly valued in law firms and legal organisations.

 →How should I present my work experience in my personal statement?